-OFFICIAL STATEMENT DATED MAY 26, 2020
+OFFICIAL STATEMENT DATED APRIL 27, 2021

-IN THE OPINION OF BOND COUNSEL, INTEREST ON THE BONDS IS EXCLUDABLE FROM GROSS INCOME FOR FEDERAL INCOME TAX PURPOSES UNDER EXISTING LAW AND INTEREST ON THE BONDS IS NOT SUBJECT TO THE ALTERNATIVE MINIMUM TAX ON INDIVIDUALS.
-SEE "TAX MATTERS" FOR A DISCUSSION OF THE OPINION OF BOND COUNSEL.
+IN THE OPINION OF BOND COUNSEL, UNDER EXISTING LAW, INTEREST ON THE BONDS IS EXCLUDABLE FROM GROSS INCOME FOR FEDERAL INCOME TAX PURPOSES AND INTEREST ON THE BONDS IS NOT SUBJECT TO THE ALTERNATIVE MINIMUM TAX ON INDIVIDUALS.
+SEE "TAX MATTERS" FOR A DISCUSSION OF BOND COUNSEL'S OPINION.

-The Bonds have been designated as "qualified tax-exempt obligations" for financial institutions.
-See "TAX MATTERS - Qualified Tax-Exempt Obligations."
+The District will not designate the Bonds as "qualified tax-exempt obligations."
+See "TAX MATTERS-Not Qualified Tax-Exempt Obligations."

-NEW ISSUE - Book-Entry-Only
+NEW ISSUE - Book-Entry Only

-Ratings: S&P Global Ratings (AGM Insured) "AA" (stable outlook) Moody's Investors Service, Inc. (AGM Insured) "A2" (stable outlook) Moody's Investors Service, Inc. (Underlying)...
+Ratings: S&P Global Ratings (AGM Insured)....
+"AA" (stable outlook) Moody's Investors Service, Inc. (AGM Insured) "A2" (stable outlook) Moody's Investors Service, Inc. (Underlying)....
 "A2" See "BOND INSURANCE" and "RATINGS" herein

-\$8,350,000 HARRIS COUNTY MUNICIPAL UTILITY DISTRICT NO. 285 (A Political Subdivision of the State of Texas, located within Harris County, Texas) UNLIMITED TAX REFUNDING BONDS, SERIES 2020
+HARRIS COUNTY MUNICIPAL UTILITY DISTRICT NO. 285 (A Political Subdivision of the State of Texas located within Harris County, Texas)